rehierl/node-tree-outliner/88-todos.md

-the parent node of a type-2 sectioning node always is a type-1 - a type-1 sectioning node can be a parent or a leaf - a type-2 sectioning node always is a leaf node - issue with tables? table/tr/td -
+the parent node of a type-2 sectioning node always is a type-1 - a type-1 sectioning node can be a parent or a leaf - a type-2 sectioning node always is a leaf node - issue with tables? table/tr/td (sectioning root) -

 **TODO**
-No two sections within a single tree have identical reduced sequences.
-These are unique to a section.
+No two sections within a single tree have identical complete or even reduced sequences.
+These are unique to a section. - No two sections have identical first nodes.

-* Each sectioning node declares its own section.
-* Each first node is strictly subsequent to the corresponding event.
-* No two sections have the exact same first node.

 **TODO**
-sectioning content - subsection of -
-if deep into the structure, then close multiple sections - if shallow, then close just a few, if any - can be seen to be inconsistent
+HTML's sectioning content is defined as - subsection-of the nearest - if deep into the structure, then close multiple sections - if shallow, then close just a few, if any - can be seen to be inconsistent

+**TODO**
+describe multistep transformations - already done ?

 <!-- ======================================================================= -->
 ## type-1 sectioning nodes